learn-co-students/dc-ds-100719/README.md

 Welcome to the class.
 We are SO EXCITED that you are here. -Andy, Murat, Ammar, Marisa

-Hello class!
+Hello asdfasdfasdfasdfasdclass!
 I am making a change here. - Andy.
 I just made a change to the master - Ammar